Standard and Custom Objects

 Please note that Supaglue metadata fields differ slightly between Common Objects and Objects.

 Custom Objects are objects that are not pre-defined by third-party Providers.
-You or your customers may create them.
+They are usually entities specific to an organization, and can be managed by you or your customer.

-are the only contact metric Standard Objects in Salesforce, but your customer may have defined a third Custom Object, ContactBiannualMetric
+For example, ContactDailyMetric and ContactMonthlyMetric are the only contact metric Standard Objects in Salesforce, but your customer may have defined a third Custom Object, ContactBiannualMetric.

 Configuration